PyEllips/pyElli/paper/paper.md

 **PyElli** ensures fast processing through fully vectorized algorithms for multiple wavelengths and by leveraging numerical algebra libraries like [NumPy](https://numpy.org) [@harris2020array] and [SciPy](https://scipy.org) [@2020SciPy-NMeth].
 Together, these runtime advantages enable the practical use of advanced fitting algorithms such as global optimizers while maintaining reasonable evaluation times.
-Such advantages enable embedded in-situ monitoring and real-time data analysis of overlayer growth.
+As a result, they enable integrated in-situ monitoring and real-time data analysis of overlayer growth.
-Thus, the use of Python and vectorization libraries also facilitates the adoption of artificial intelligence-based analysis of SE data.
+Furthermore, the use of Python and vectorization libraries also facilitates the development of artificial intelligence-based SE data analysis.

 # Statement of need